apcamargo/RNAsamba/README.md

 ### `rnasamba-train`

 `rnasamba-train` is the command for training a new classification model from a training dataset and saving the network weights into an HDF5 file.
 The user can specify the batch size (`--batch_size`) and the number of training epochs (`--epochs`).
-The user can also choose to activate early stopping, which reduces the training time and can help avoiding overfitting.
+The user can also choose to activate early stopping, which reduces training time and can help avoiding overfitting.

 ```
 usage: rnasamba-train [-h] [-s EARLY_STOPPING] [-b BATCH_SIZE] [-e EPOCHS]